Xinck7/Grocery-Helper/notes.md

     maybe add instructions import option (long term)
 $ Route prediction including frozen/refrigerated items last option and/or effecient -> snake route
+    sort list by aislemo
 -> most effecient (likely fastest)
 -> cold must be last+bread on top
+    -> add to the list on the right side the aisle number
 $ Calorie tracking/threshold settings
 $ Meal planning
 -> do you ACTUALLY have every meal appropriately portioned/planned